chrissherlock/inside-libreoffice/operating_system_layer/processes.md

     osl_destroyCondition(Data.m_started);
 ```

+**Step 9:** Free up all resources

 The process is actually executed in this thread, when it is done it sets the condition variable to allow the function to shutdown the process cleanly.
 ```cpp
     for (i = 0; Data.m_pszArgs[i] != nullptr; i++)
           free(const_cast<char *>(Data.m_pszArgs[i]));